Rat Terrier exercise & Fitness Guide

 Best Activities

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Rat Terriers with high energy levels need consistent outlets for their drive and enthusiasm.
+Rat Terrier need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Exercise by Age

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Rat Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and hip dysplasia.
+Rat Terriers bring a small build, a moderate shedding pattern, and breed-specific health risk around luxating patella and hip dysplasia — each of those shifts routine care in a different direction.

 Mental Stimulation